Pseudoholomorphic quilts and Khovanov homology: Abstract

 \section{Abstract}

 We further study the symplectic Khovanov homology of Seidel and Smith and its generalization to even tangles.
-We associate homomorphisms to elementary (as well as minimal) cobordisms between tangles.
+This homology theory is a conjectural geometric model for Khovanov homology.
+In this paper we uncover structures on symplectic Khovanov homology which have analogues in Khovanov homology.

-We define the symplectic analogues $H_{s}^{m}$ of Khovanov's arc algebras and equip the invariant assigned to an $(m,n)$-tangle with the structure of an $(H_{s}^m,H_{s}^n)$-bimodule.
-We show that $H_{s}^{m}$ and Khovanov's $H^{m}$ are isomorphic as algebras over $\Z/2$.
-We also obtain an exact triangle for the Seidel-Smith invariant similar to that of Khovanov homology.
+To each elementary (as well as minimal) cobordism between two tangles we associate a homomorphism between the symplectic Khovanov homology groups of the two tangles.
+We define the symplectic analogues $H_{s}^{m}$ of Khovanov's arc algebras and equip the symplectic Khovanov homology of an $(m,n)$-tangle with the structure of an $(H_{s}^m,H_{s}^n)$-bimodule.
+We show that $H_{s}^{m}$ and Khovanov's $H^{m}$ are isomorphic as associative algebras over $\Z/2$.
+We also obtain a skein exact triangle for symplectic Khovanov homology which resembles the one for Khovanov homology.